besmiresamplesolutions/URL-Verification-2/README.md

 1. [Splitted-file-for-AWS] contains a script that automates to split the input file into different files for each 80 lines
 2. [URL-Verification] contains two subfolders:
-  2.1 URL-Verification (1) is the 1st version of processing the file with URLs in order to verify them 2.2 URL-Verification (2) is the 2nd version which has been updated to get the input file and output file as arguments
+  a) URL-Verification (1) is the 1st version of processing the file with URLs in order to verify them
+  b) URL-Verification (2) is the 2nd version which has been updated to get the input file and output file as arguments

 Imported modules/libraries are:
 codecs, requests, socket, urllib, pandas, sys